edlund/libcutie/README.md

  * Check unit test framework, http://check.sourceforge.net/
  * Python (2.7+)

-Configuring, compiling, testing and installing cutie can then be as simple as:
+If you plan to use cutie for user space development, configuring, compiling, testing and installing cutie can then be as simple as:

     libcutie$ autoreconf -i
     libcutie$ ./configure && make && make check && sudo -k make install

 You can then #include cutie.h and link with -lcutie.
 For more options, simply run `./configure --help`.

+If you plan to use cutie for kernel space development, the best option is probably to use the amalgamation:

+    libcutie$ autoreconf -i
+    libcutie$ ./configure && make && make check && make amalgamation

+Running the above commands will create `cutie.h` and `cutie.c` in your top build directory.

+ * Add `cutie.h` to an include path for your project.
+ * Make sure that `cutie.c` is compiled and linked with your project.
+ * Define `CUTIE_KERNEL` to a suitable value.

+It is theoretically possible to handle kernel environments not officially supported by using the following workaround:

+ * Define `CUTIE_KERNEL` to `CUTIE_KERNEL_CUSTOM`.
+ * Write your own config include header.
+ * Define `CUTIE_KERNEL_CUSTOM_INCLUDE` to refer to your config header.

 ## Getting started